Nawab of Dhaka

-The Nawab of Dhaka (Bengali: "ঢাকার নবাব"), originally spelt in English Nawab of Dacca, was the title of the head of largest Muslim zamindar in British Bengal and Assam, based in present-day Dhaka, Bangladesh.
+The Nawab of Dhaka (Bengali: "ঢাকার নবাব"), originally spelt in English Nawab of Dacca, was the title of the head of one of the largest Muslim zamindar in British Bengal and Assam, based in present-day Dhaka, Bangladesh.
 The title of nawab, similar to the British peerage, was conferred upon the head of the family by Queen Victoria as a recognition of the first Nawab's loyalty and contribution to the social welfare activities.

 Although the Nawabs of Dhaka were not sovereigns, they played an essential role in the politics of South Asia—and the relations with external entities.
 The family was proprietary of the Dhaka Nawab estate, seated at Ahsan Manzil palace.
-"Nawab of Dhaka" was the title of the head of family and estate from 1843.
+"Nawab of Dhaka" was the title of the head of the family from 1843.
 Khwaja Alimullah was the first holder of the title, and Khwaja Abdul Ghani was the first Nawab of Dhaka when the title was made hereditary by Queen Victoria.

 Considerable infighting within the Nawab's family gradually led to the decline of the estate.
 In 1952, the East Pakistan Estates Acquisition Act formally abolished the estate.
 Khwaja Habibullah Khan Bahadur was the last Nawab of Dhaka to hold the office.
 Successive land reform in Pakistan and Bangladesh brought an end to the remaining landholdings of the Nawab family.